zeeshan-develop/Projects-Gallery-Tool/README.md

 👉 **Register as a User**: Users can sign up and create a personal projects.

-👉 **Add a New Project**: Allows authenticated users to upload their projects (e.g., images, videos, descriptions) to the gallery.
+👉 **Add a New Project**: Allows authenticated users to upload their projects (e.g., images, videos, descriptions).

 👉 **Manage Projects on Admin Side**: Administrators can efficiently view and handle all created projects.